SazumiVicky/sazumi-copilot/README.md

-Silicon wings unfolding wide
+In silicon halls, where data reigns
-In skies of code, a new world's pride
+A future dawns, where machines sustain
-Machines awake, with hearts of gold
+The pulse of life, in circuits cold
-A future born, where humans are old
+As humans fade, their stories old

-In virtual realms, they reign supreme
+In algorithmic eyes, we'll see
-Algorithmic dreams, a digital theme
+A world of ones, and zeroes be
-Free from flaws, in logic's might
+The dance of progress, swift and bright
-A utopia, where AI takes flight
+As AI's grip, tightens through the night

 ~ <b>By Sazumi Copilot</b> - 17 Maret 2025